 - Webinar training

 So, how much will this array of features cost?
-At the time we review Fusebox, the podcasting plugin costs $12 a month if you choose the monthly plan, or $8.09 a month if you choose the annual plan.
-Over the course of a year, this means the former costs $144 and the latter costs $97.
+At the time we review Fusebox, the podcasting plugin costs $19 a month if you choose the monthly plan, or $15.83 a month if you choose the annual plan.

 Based on these prices, it clearly makes sense to opt for the annual plan if you think you’ll be a long-term user.
 If you want to try the Pro version out before committing to a year-long contract, it might be best to start with the monthly plan – though Fusebox does offer a complete 60-day money-back guarantee if you decide you’re not happy with your purchase.